Why does Hyundai continue to use ACM for renovating its redesigns?

 By the turn of the 21st century, Hyundai had notoriety as one of the major players on the world stage.
 Pioneers in the electric and hybrid space, 20 years of prototyping and development came to fruition with the reveal of the Sonata at the 2008 LA Auto Show.

-Heading into the 2011 launch of the hybrid electric Sonata, Hyundai had made sustainability a key fixture of their brand image.
+Heading into the 2011 launch of the hybrid electric Sonata, Hyundai had made sustainability a key fixture of its brand image.
 Blue had been their primary brand color since the late 70s, and they went all-in on this to enforce their eco-friendly identity.

 While such an industry-spanning rebrand of environmentalism failed to have staying power, there was a while when blue embodied the latest in electric vehicles–an idea permeated by Hyundai’s bold lean in on the color.
 The South Korean company’s “Blue Drive” campaign had begun.

 ALPOLIC is well known in the industry for its corporate ID program, which provides brands with the exact finishes they need to meet their brand guidelines.
-The ability to inject Hyundai’s Blue Drive campaign into the impressive walls of their dealerships, accented by their complementary silver brand color, set Hyundai out from the crowd.
+The ability to inject Hyundai’s Blue Drive campaign into the impressive walls of their dealerships, accented by their complementary silver brand color, set Hyundai’s exterior design out from the crowd.

 A New Luxury

 In addition, Hyundai got too late rounds of negotiation to manufacture the highly anticipated line of cars from the luxury brand and tech giant Apple.
 These talks may have fallen through, but the latest approved design for Hyundai dealerships shows a high-tech elegance that embodies the shifting focus of the brand.

 Subverting the classic blue in favor of a sophisticated glossy bronze, ACM is used to tell a completely different story than that of the renovations mentioned prior.
 “Our goal is to introduce a more modern, premium look to our dealerships,” Don Romano, CEO of Hyundai Auto Canada Corp., said in a press release.

-Far from the boxy Pony model that had brought the brand to prominence in the 1980s, Hyundai was now known for the fluidity of its designs, and the smooth and aerodynamic curves articulated in its logo.
+Far from the boxy Pony model that had brought the brand to prominence in the 1980s, Hyundai’s exterior design was now known for the fluidity of its designs and the smooth and aerodynamic curves articulated in its logo.

 Cladding You Can Feel

-When it comes to standing out, the neutral and earthy tone of bronze is a daring choice–especially in contrast to the electric blue that Hyundai buildings once wore.
-It is the metallic finish of ACM that makes the design’s color pop–the dealerships are not just colored bronze, the walls glow and shine like bronze too.
+When it comes to standing out, the neutral and earthy tone of bronze is a daring choice, especially in contrast to the electric blue that Hyundai buildings once wore.
+It is the metallic finish of ACM that makes the design’s color pop–the dealerships are not just colored bronze; the walls glow and shine like bronze, too.

 As a neutral tone, bronze ACM is a clearer channel to reflect the sun, passing lights, and the sky in comparison to stronger colors.
-The result is a dynamic and ever-changing exterior design–in which customers can ascribe their feelings.
+The result is a dynamic and ever-changing exterior design to which customers can ascribe their feelings.

 Is It Time For A Revamp?

 For a car dealer such as Hyundai, competing in a market where foot traffic is still a major indicator of success, the need to stay fresh, modern, and innovative applies to their buildings as much as it does to their vehicles.

 If you own commercial property, you likely have a good idea of where Hyundai is coming from.
 Tastes evolve, your vision for your business grows to new opportunities, and you pivot to give your customers the feeling that they are after.

 If you are in this boat, we would love to find ways that our stunning ACM products and cladding services can stand for your success.
-If your building is ready for a facelift, we invite you to call our office at +1(905) 761 9791, to explore the next great look your commercial property will don.
+If your building is ready for a facelift, we invite you to call our office at +1(905) 761 9791 to explore the next great look your commercial property will don.